 “The standard measure for ships is ‘Panamax’, which is defined as the widest the Panama Canal can handle,” says Carlos.
 “More modern ships – the so-called ‘post-Panamax’ vessels – were bypassing the canal, so it was decided to enlarge it.
 A national referendum was held to approve and won an almost 80 per cent vote, so it was a very popular decision at the time, back in 2006.

-“It is a major construction project but the world recession has really hit since it was started, drastically cutting shipping, not to mention that Nicaragua has signed a deal with China to build an alternative.
+“It was a major construction project but the world recession has really hit since it was started, drastically cutting shipping, not to mention that Nicaragua has signed a deal with China to build an alternative.
 We even have to consider climate change opening up the Arctic for shipping.
 So the economics look very different now than when it was first planned.”

 She does not see the Arctic Passage as an issue.
 “It is not open all year round and containerization needs a year-round route.
 Any ships will also need strengthened hulls as there is always the danger of icebergs.
 Suez has been and always will be a competitor, as is the rail bridge from east coast to west coast America.
 So we are not alone in the market, but I do not see any serious threats.”